taiki-e/semihosting/README.md

   See its documentation for supported platforms and requirements.

   Note:
-  - This feature is experimental and outside of the normal semver guarantees and minor or patch versions of semihosting may make breaking changes to them at any time.
+  - This feature is experimental (tracking issue: [#3](https://github.com/taiki-e/semihosting/issues/3)) and outside of the normal semver guarantees and minor or patch versions of semihosting may make breaking changes to them at any time.
   - This requires nightly compiler.
   - This implicitly enables the `alloc` and `panic-handler` features.
   - This uses atomic CAS.
 You need to use `portable-atomic` feature together if your target doesn't support atomic CAS (e.g., RISC-V without A-extension).